Crypto-Gi/S3-Compatible-Storage-Manager/README.md

 ### Upload Process

 1. Reads configuration from `.env` file
-2. Walks through all files in `R2_SOURCE_DIR`
-3. Maintains the exact folder hierarchy
+2. **Scans R2 bucket** to get list of existing files (in-memory set)
+3. **Scans local directory** to build list of files to process
+4. **Compares** local vs remote and identifies new files
+5. Shows analysis: how many files to upload vs skip
-4. Uploads each file with correct content-type
+6. Uploads only new files with correct content-type
-5. Reports progress and final statistics
+7. Reports detailed statistics (uploaded, skipped, sizes)

 ### Delete Process